 how to treat explicitly self-shielding?

-An outcome of the adjustment procedure is a “a-posteriori” correlation matrix.
+An outcome of the adjustment procedure is a “posterior” correlation matrix.
 The correlations among cross sections of various isotopes or among reactions can be unexpected and should be carefully analyzed, to understand their reliability, since one may find some of these correlations not to be physical.

 II.4 Conclusions